 The Colony - Austin Ranch

 The first phase of construction in Austin Ranch started in 1998.
-Under the 2001 Land Use Transportation Joint Venture Call for Projects, NCTCOG funded $826,574 with additional funding from the City of The Colony for new road construction to extend Saintsbury Drive, Arbor Hills Way, and Stag’s Leap Road from Summer Street to the southern boundary of the development to serve later phases of the development.
+NCTCOG and The Colony provided funding for new road construction to extend Saintsbury Drive, Arbor Hills Way, and Stag’s Leap Road from Summer Street to the southern boundary of the development to serve later phases of the development.
 Since that time, three additional phases have been built.

-The proximity of an office park to the Austin Ranch development promotes a live/work environment, reduction of vehicle trips, and improvement of air quality.
-The Trail Master Plans of the City of The Colony and the City of Plano show future trail connections to the rest of Austin Ranch and the Regional Veloweb via the Denton-Collin County Trail connector and the Shady Brooks Trail, both of which are planned for development.
+The City of The Colony and the City of Plano trail master plans show future trail connections to the rest of the Austin Ranch community and the Regional Veloweb via the Denton-Collin County Trail connector and the Shady Brooks Trail, both of which are planned for development.

 The project cost of $1,644,650 was funded through public-private partnerships.

 Click on the image for an expanded view of project map.